gabrielegilardi/FeedForwardNN/README.md

-# Feed-Forward Neural Network (FFNN) for Regression Problems
+# Multivariate Regression and Classification Using Feed-Forward Neural Networks and Gradient Descent Optimization

 ## Reference